 They flow over nearly three-quarters of our planet, and hold 97% of the planet’s water.
 They produce more than half of the oxygen in the atmosphere, and absorb the most carbon from it.

 But despite their importance, oceans are facing unprecedented threats as a result of human activity.
 Every year, an estimated 8 million tonnes of plastic waste end up in the world’s oceans.
 At the same time, climate change is damaging coral reefs and other key ecosystems; overfishing is threatening the stability of fish stocks; nutrient pollution is contributing to the creation of dead zones; and nearly 80 per cent of the world’s wastewater is discharged without treatment.
 UN Environment.

-The CLME+ Hub is an initiative of the Secretariat of CLME+ Interim Coordination Mechanism (ICM) Secretariat, in collaboration with the CLME+ ICM Membership and (Prospective) Partner Organizations.
-Development of the Hub has benefited from the financial support of the UNDP/GEF Project: “Catalysing Implementation of the Strategic Action Programme (SAP) for the Sustainable Management of shared Living Marine Resources in the Car¬ibbean and North Brazil Shelf Large Marine Ecosystems” (CLME+ Project, 2015-2020).
+The CLME+ Hub is an initiative of the Secretariat of the CLME+ Interim Coordination Mechanism (ICM), in collaboration with the CLME+ ICM Membership and (prospective) Partner Organizations.
+Development of the Hub has benefited from the financial support of the UNDP/GEF Project: “Catalysing Implementation of the Strategic Action Programme (SAP) for the Sustainable Management of shared Living Marine Resources in the Caribbean and North Brazil Shelf Large Marine Ecosystems” (CLME+ Project, 2015-2020).
 The CLME+ Project is executed by the United Nations Office for Project Services (UNOPS) in close collaboration with a large number of global, regional and national-level partners.
 For more information on the CLME+ Project click here